EB-2 National Interest Waiver (NIW): Everything You Should Know

 • Evidence of citation record of your work

-• Professional journal in which your work(s) has been published
+• A professional journal in which your work(s) have been published

 • NIW petition letter